 - The Art of Audience Building

 - Back to Basics

 - Tying It All Together

-I love that real-life marketing is wrapped up in this book, as many makers try to avoid (*shudder*) in-person interactions, and those moments can fuel business building fires of epic proportions.
-All of the sections provided an overview on ways you can utilize different avenues to market your products.
+I love that real-life marketing is wrapped up in this book, as many makers try to avoid (*shudder*) in-person interactions and those moments can fuel business building fires of epic proportions.
+All of the sections provided an overview of ways you can utilize different avenues to market your products.

 Two other words of warning I have to address for the soapmakers out there: